-“That’s like, my fan group,” Fraasa said.
+“That’s like, my fan group,” said Fraasa, a communications major.
 “Like, teenage boys.
 Video gamers.
 They love it.”

 Alice Fraasa is the Snorg Tees Girl.

 And the Snorg Tees Girl is kind of a big deal.

 Which is why, as I sat on the steps of Samford Hall with a bag full of vintage Auburn T-shirts I hoped she’d be willing to pose in, I was so happy to see her round the corner in flip-flops and sunglasses, carrying a Twilight book, and already wearing one.

 I was even happier that she knew why I was happy.

 Frassa, the face (and body) of Snorg Tee’s brand of mainstream hipster chic knows that dudes—students, alumni, fans—like imagining their school as home of the best.
 The best football.
 The cutest coeds.

 She therefore understands that certain people who know and care about her Auburn connection, like the dudes that asked for a photo with her when she worked at Brick Oven Pizza last year, or the commenter to the popular Auburn football blog The Auburner, who suggested Fraasa as the site’s new mascot, might view her, a ‘Net-famous banner ad beauty, as a source of pride—a MOAB in the battle for Hottest List dominance or something.